 When Roseto’s traditional close-knit, mutually supportive social structure began to crumble, the town’s immunity to death from heart attacks gradually came to an end.

-Today, we live in a self-reliant society where we don’t like to accept help and we don’t like to offer help to those we feel have brought their problems on themselves.
-We are bombarded with by voices around us that stir up hate and controversy.
+Today, we live in a self-reliant society where we don’t like to accept help and we don’t like to offer help to those we feel have brought their problems onto themselves.
+We are bombarded by voices around us that stir up hate and controversy.
 We allow the self-righteousness, fear and competition to rule our thoughts and actions, and in turn, rule our health.

-Charles Dickens said, “We forge the chains we wear in life”.
+Charles Dickens said, “We forge the chains we wear in life.”
 We have a choice to forge chains of hate and negativity or a choice to forge chains of love and social support.
 Our health depends on it.